• Skip to primary navigation

 Diet: Gluten Free / Low Fat / Vegan

-These Air Fryer Roast Potatoes are deliciously crispy and golden on the outside and perfectly fluffy on the inside.
-Everything you could want from a roast potato, but this easy and fuss free recipe is made in the air fryer.
-Ready in just 25 minutes, and made using much less oil than you would cooking them in the oven.
+These Air Fryer Roast Potatoes are deliciously crispy and golden on the outside and perfectly light and fluffy on the inside.
+Everything you could want from a roast potato, but this easy recipe is made in the air fryer.
+Roast potatoes in the air fryer are ready in just 25 minutes, and made using much less oil than you would use cooking them in the oven.

 A bowl of roast potatoes next to a blue towel.